HereMobilityDevelopers/micro-di/README.md

 # micro-di

 A lightweight, minimal module for allowing dependency-injection in your frontend app.
-Written in [TypeScript](https://www.typescriptlang.org/) and recommended to use mostly in TypeScript projects that cares about artefact size.
+Written in [TypeScript](https://www.typescriptlang.org/) and recommended to use mostly in TypeScript projects that cares about artifact size.

 # What's in it for me?